Flybe is to launch a new direct route from London City airport to Newcastle from Monday 7 January 2019.

 Flybe is to suspend its London City – Dublin route from 31 May 2015, a little over six months after Flybe opened a base at the airport.

 Passengers have been offered either a refund or an alternative flight on Flybe.
-The London City – Dublin route is served by CityJet and British Airways and the amount of capacity on the route is a likely factor behind Flybe’s decision.
+The London City – Dublin route is also served by CityJet and British Airways.
+The amount of capacity on the route is a likely factor behind Flybe’s decision.